StackVista/stackstate-docs/stackpacks/integrations/slack.md

 * Improvement: Add related problems to view health handler

 **Slack StackPack v0.0.5 (2021-08-23)**

-* Improvement: Include contributing causes to the problem handler, use time travelling correctly for URLs
+* Improvement: Include contributing causes to the problem handler
 * Improvement: Support for warnings when Problems are created, merged and resolved.

-**Slack StackPack v0.0.4 (2021-03-26)**

-* Improvement: Update documentation.

-**Slack StackPack v0.0.3 (2020-08-18)**

-* Feature: Introduced the Release notes pop up for customer

-**Slack StackPack v0.0.2 (2020-04-10)**

-* Improvement: Updated StackPacks integration page, categories, and icons for the SaaS trial

 ## See also